SimranaSinha/Deep-Learning-for-AI/Assignment 2/README.md

 Recurrent models, particularly LSTM and Bidirectional variants, provide stronger sequential understanding compared to basic RNNs and feedforward networks.

 Model design, training duration, and architectural depth all play a critical role in classification accuracy.

-⸻

-If you want, I can also give you:
-	•	A shorter GitHub-friendly version
-	•	A more academic submission-style version
-	•	A version with reported accuracy numbers added from your notebook